thesahilsinghh/Super-Hero-Hunter-game/README.md

 It consistes of list of all favorite superheros.

-#Tools and technologies used - Html, css, Javascript, bootstrap (css framework)
+#Tools and technologies used - Html, css, Javascript

 #hosted link -
 Link : https://thesahilsinghh.github.io/Super-Hero-Hunter-game/